pivotal/docs-tap/getting-started/add-test-and-security.hbs.md

 # Add testing and scanning to your application

-This how-to guide walks you through installing the optional OOTB Supply Chain with Testing and the optional OOTB Supply Chain with Testing and Scanning.
+This topic guides you through installing the optional OOTB Supply Chain with Testing and the optional OOTB Supply Chain with Testing and Scanning.

 For more information about available supply chains, see [Supply chains on Tanzu Application Platform](about-supply-chains.md).